godspeedsystems/gs-documentation/docs/microservices-framework/introduction/guard-rails.md

 ### 1.Schema driven development:

 Embracing the power of structured data, Godspeed follows a schema-driven development approach.
-This guardrail ensures that the events, workflows within the software are defined by clear and well-documented schemas.
+This guardrail ensures that the events, functions within the software are defined by clear and well-documented schemas.

 Dive deeper into the fascinating world of schema-driven development by watching the video below...